 The people have been taught to equate Christianity with America and the perceived injustices perpetrated on them, and to equate the Cross with the Statue of Liberty.
 This has been part of the ruling elite’s plan to suppress Christianity while acting as harsh taskmasters, which in many ways is similar to the Stalinist model.
 The church in NK did experience strong growth in the early part of the late 19th and early 20th century, but the government has stomped this down.

-At its simplest and at the same time deepest and most profound level, the North Koreans need only two beliefs:
+Grace comes from Christ, out of His love and goodness, through faith (Ephesians 2:7-9). so at its simplest and at the same time deepest and most profound level, the North Koreans need only two beliefs:

 6 And without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him.
 Hebrews 11:6 (NASB)